-

 - Existence of any agreement regulating the exercise of voting rights or the purchase and sale of securities issued by the company;

-- Statement with regard to the intention of cancellation of the company’s registry as a listed company within one year;
+- Statement regarding the intention of cancellation of the company’s registry as a listed company within one year;

 - Other relevant information regarding future plans for the conduction of the company’s business, particularly with regard to specific corporate events intended to be promoted in the company, such as corporate restructuring involving mergers, spin-offs or takeovers.